-– Low-cost premium for the first few years because the period of exposure is short.
+– low-cost premium for the first few years because the period of exposure is short

-– Covers past, present and future directors.
+– cover for past, present, and future directors

-– Covers prior acts with retroactive settlement.
+– cover for prior acts with the retroactive settlement.

 One must remember though that while premiums may be low initially, they tend to increase over time.
 As coverage extends over a greater span of time, exposures increase, resulting in a higher premium cost.